It’s tomato season! And, I don’t know about you, but my garden’s been working overtime this season. Talk about too much of a good thing!

 Homemade Ketchup Recipes

-15. Homemade pasta sauce
+15. Homemade spaghetti sauce

 Spaghetti is a great fall back meal when things get busy.
 It only takes a few minutes to prepare if you already have canned or jarred sauce on hand.